mne-tools/mne-lsl/doc/install.rst

 Fetch the correct binary from the `liblsl release page`_.
 If your distribution is not available, the binary library must be build.
-At the time of writing, the binary version ``1.15.2`` for Ubuntu 18.04 (bionic) and for Ubuntu 20.04 (focal) are available.
+At the time of writing, the binaries version ``1.15.2`` for Ubuntu 18.04 (bionic) and for Ubuntu 20.04 (focal) are available.
 Install the downloaded ``.deb`` library with: